Candidates, polling locations and time for Nov. 3 election

 KINGFIELD - Webster Hall at 38 School Street - open at 8 a.m.

-NEW VINEYARD - Smith Memorial Hall at 1680 New Vineyard Road - opens at 8 a.m.
+NEW VINEYARD - Community Center, Lake Street - opens at 8 a.m.

 PHILLIPS (& Madrid) - Phillips Primary School at 15 Russell Street - opens at 8 a.m.